HarshitaThota/PartSelect-Agent/README.md

 - **Clean Interface**: Focused on part assistance

 ## 🚢 Deployment
-The application is fully containerized and production-ready:
+The application is production-ready with:
-- **Multi-stage Docker builds** for optimization
 - **Health checks** for reliability
-- **Volume persistence** for data
 - **Environment-based configuration**
+- **Simple local development setup**

 ---